molepigeon/think-2406-lab/1_getting_started/1_cluster.md

 ## Login details to the lab VM image{#3}

 The VM image user id is **sysadmin** and the password is **thinkibm**.

+## Copying and pasting content into the lab VM

+You can copy commands from the lab instructions and paste them into your lab VM to run them.
+Your lab VM has a shared clipboard option.
+In the control bar at the top of your VM, click the Clipboard icon, then paste the content into the box that appears.
+When the box disappears, you can paste in your VM.